coderefinery/manuals/team-leaders.md

 {doc}`CodeRefinery chat <chat>` (we recommend the `#workshops` stream, and if you can't find it then `#general` is good).
-During the workshop, we use a topic in `#workshop-chat` to coordinate (exercise leaders do *not* need to use this, use HackMD instead).
+During the workshop, we use a topic in `#workshop-chat` to coordinate (exercise leaders do *not* need to use this, use the collaborative document instead).

 During the workshop,  the collaborative document is our main communication channel, where you can ask questions or extra help in case of tricky technical questions or further discussion potential.